sunnysideup/silverstripe-modulechecks/docs/en/INDEX.md

 You will need to configure the following values in config.yml for the UpdateModules task to run:

-  git_user_name - your git user name
+  github_user_name - your git user name
   github_account_base_url - the base url

   absolute_temp_folder - temporary folder for modules to be cloned into - must be writeable by www-data